alexnm/re-ducks/README.md

 ### Tests

 ### A word on abstractions!
-While working a good 2 years now in the React ecosystem, I found that abstractions
+While working a good 2 years now in the React ecosystem, I found that abstractions are good when you design them and are your enemies when you take them from others.
+So while I understand the idea of reducing boilerplate, writing less code, reusing structures, keep in mind that any abstraction that you take for granted will eventually become a burden for the project.